Ocelot .NET (How It Works For Developers)

 Frequently Asked Questions

-How do you set up Ocelot in a .NET project?
+How can you set up Ocelot in a .NET project?

-To set up Ocelot in a .NET project, you need to install the Ocelot package via NuGet and configure it in the Program class by adding Ocelot services and starting the Ocelot middleware in your application.
+To set up Ocelot in a .NET project, install the Ocelot package via NuGet, then configure it by adding Ocelot services in the Program class and defining routes in a configuration file.
+This setup facilitates routing and management of API requests.